darachm/rhesis2/content/about/_index.md

 is a phd student finishing up work in David Gresham's lab at NYU.
-Darach is trying to figure out the extent, mechanisms, and role of stability control in reprogramming the budding yeast transcriptome upon an upshift in growth.
+Darach is trying to figure out the extent, mechanisms, and role of stability control in reprogramming the budding yeast transcriptome upon an upshift in growth (nitrogen upshift).
 Darach does wetbench, bioinformatics, bikes, and has lived in a linux box for about 7 years (ubuntu, crunchbang, arch).
 Darach likes `\LaTeX`, but mostly does everything through